Improved lower bounds for the maximum order of an induced acyclic subgraph: The variance of the DLL algorithm

 We now analyze the case where a directed 2-cycle exists between $u$ and $v$, meaning both arcs $u \to v$ and $v \to u$ are present.\footnote{The presence of such 2-cycles is the key distinction between a simple digraph and an \emph{oriented graph}, which forbids them.
 As oriented graphs are a special case of the digraphs considered here, all our results apply to them as well.}

-We proceed to the analysis of the terms in the PIE expansion~\eqref{eq:PIE-4}.
+We proceed to the analysis of the terms in the inclusion-exclusion expansion~\eqref{eq:PIE-4}.
 The four singleton probabilities and the two specific probabilities $\Prb(E_u^-\cap E_u^+)$ and $\Prb(E_v^-\cap E_v^+)$ are unaffected, as their calculations are local to a single vertex.

-However, we show that all the other terms in the PIE expansion vanish.
+However, we show that all the other terms in the expansion \eqref{eq:PIE-4} vanish.
 Since the directed edges $u\to v$ and $v\to u$ both exist, the four primary events imply an ordering relation between $u$ and $v$:

 Since $u\prec v$ and $v\prec u$ are mutually exclusive, any event that requires both to be true is impossible:

 Furthermore, every triple and quadruple intersection is a sub-event of at least one of the impossible mixed pairs identified above.
 For example, the event $E_u^-\cap E_u^+\cap E_v^-$ requires the event $E_u^+\cap E_v^-$ to hold.
 Therefore, all triple and quadruple intersection probabilities are $0$.